javascript-tutorial/en.javascript.info/1-js/02-first-steps/14-function-basics/article.md

 showMessage(); // Hello, my name is John
 ```

-The function has a full access to an outer variable.
+The function has full access to the outer variable.
 It can modify it as well.

 For instance: